Imagine your dream spiritual vacation to India.

 Sure, the pyramids of Egypt are spectacular and deeply spiritual.
 The Northern Lights are a treat for the eyes (and soul).
 And Venice’s canals are simply irresistible.

-For a spiritual vacation it has to be India.
+You can’t get better than a spiritual vacation to India.

 Travel to India and you’ll be in the home of meditation, yoga, Ayurveda, the Ganges River in Rishikesh, the ghats in Varanasi, and oh good lord, the Himalayas.